 Wipe out the bowl you used to toss the cauliflower with the oil-vinegar mixture and put the kale in the bowl.
 When the cauliflower is nicely browned, put it in the bowl on top of the kale and let it sit 5-10 minutes to wilt the kale.
 Then add the tomatoes and browned Italian sausage and about 3-4 tablespoons of Basil Vinaigrette (more or less to taste).
 Toss until the kale leaves are lightly coated with dressing and the ingredients are well combined.
 Season to taste with salt and fresh-ground black pepper.
 Serve at room temperature.

 This was still okay after being in the fridge overnight, but I thought it was definitely best when it was freshly made.

-This low-carb and low-glycemic summer salad would be approved for any phase of the South Beach Diet.
+This low-carb and low-glycemic summer salad would be approved for any phase of the South Beach Diet or most other low-carb eating plans.
 Turkey Italian Sausage like I used would be best for South Beach.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.

 Ten More Delicious Ideas with Cauliflower:

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)

 Roasted Cauliflower Salad with Feta, Capers, Red Bell Pepper, and Green Onions ~ Kalyn's Kitchen